ed728/acl-bench/README.md

 export ACL_ROOT=<YOUR_ACL>
 make

-##Info
+## Info
 This currently only supports running with ConvolutionLayer as that was the main purpose.
-It will be updated to support the rest ASAP.